-- An Individual opting for the New (Default)\ Concessional tax regime would be required to forego the following exemptions / deductions: - (a) Section 10(13A) House Rent Allowance - (b) Section 10(5) Leave travel Concession - (c) Section 10(14) Covers special allowance detailed in Rule 2BB (such as children education allowance, hostel allowance, transport allowance for other than specially abled, per diem allowance, uniform allowance, etc.) - (d) Section 10(17) Income by way of Daily allowance / any other allowance received by MP, member of state legislature, etc - (e) Section 10(32) Clubbing benefit of Rs.
-1,500 per minor child - (f) Section 10AA Exemption to SEZ unit - (g) Section 16 Standard Deduction of Rs.
-50,000, Entertainment Allow., PT - (h) Section 24(b) Interest on borrowed loan for a Self-Occupied property (rented property not covered) - (i) Section 32(1)(iia) -Additional depreciation - (j) Section 32AD Investment Allowance for investment in Andhra Pradesh / Telangana / Bihar / West Bengal - (k) Section 33AB Tea / Coffee / Rubber Development - (I) Section 33ABA Site Restoration Fund - (m) Section 35(2AA) deduction for Payment to National Laboratory or University or IIT - (n) Section 35AD Deduction in respect of specified business - (o) Section 35CCC Expenditure on agricultural extension project - (p) Section 57(iia)- Family pension - (q) Any provision of chapter VI A section 80C, 80CCD(1B), 80D etc - (r) Section 80CCD(2) is not covered (where an employer makes a contribution to NPS)
+- An Individual opting for the new tax regime would be required to forego the following exemptions / deductions:

+- a) Section 10(13A) House Rent Allowance

+- b) Section 10(5) Leave travel Concession

+- c) Section 10(14) Covers special allowance detailed in Rule 2BB (such as children education allowance, hostel allowance, transport allowance for other than especially abled, per diem allowance, uniform allowance, etc.) - d) Section 10(17) Income by way of Daily allowance / any other allowance received by MP, member of state legislature, etc. - e) Section 10(32) Clubbing benefit of Rs.
+1,500 per minor child - f) Section 10AA Exemption to SEZ unit - g) Section 16 Entertainment Allow., PT - h) Section 24(b) Interest on borrowed loan for a Self-Occupied property (rented property not covered) - i) Section 32(1)(iia) -Additional depreciation - j) Section 32AD Investment Allowance for investment in Andhra Pradesh/ Telangana / Bihar / West Bengal - k) Section 33AB Tea / Coffee / Rubber Development - I) Section 33ABA Site Restoration Fund - m) Section 35(2AA) deduction for Payment to National Laboratory or University or IIT - n) Section 35AD Deduction in respect of specified business - o) Section 35CCC Expenditure on agricultural extension project - p) Section 57(iia)- Family pension - q) Any provision of chapter VI A section 80C, 80CCD(1B), 80D etc other than section 80CCD(2) and section 80CCH

-However, w.e.f.
-FY 2023-24, the taxpayers would now be able to claim the following deductions:-
+However, the taxpayers would now be able to claim the following deductions under the new tax regime:

 - ✓ Standard deduction to salaried taxpayer of Rs.
-50,000 - ✓ Deduction from income in the nature of family pension (1/3rd or Rs.
-15,000, whichever is less) - ✓ Amount paid or deposited in Agniveer Corpus Fund under section 80CCH of the IT Act - Provisions of Alternative Minimum Tax (AMT) shall not be applicable to individual or HUF exercising such New tax rate option.
+75,000; - ✓ Deduction from income in the nature of family pension [1/3rd or Rs.
+25,000 (earlier Rs.
+15,000), whichever is less]; - ✓ Amount paid or deposited in Agniveer Corpus Fund under section 80CCH of the IT Act: - ✓ Deduction for employer contribution to NPS to the extent of 14% of the salary. - Provisions of Alternative Minimum Tax (AMT) shall not be applicable to individual or HUF exercising such new tax rate option.